BryceVandegrift/website/content/hardware.md

 There are some downsides though, there's no Ethernet port, not many BIOS/UEFI settings, and some hardware/software qwerks.
 Compatibility with Linux for this laptop has been a mixed bag.
 On one hand, it runs Debian Based distributions perfectly fine, but on the other hand, running OpenSuse, Manjaro, or even Fedora results in lots of weird results.
-Believe it or not, Arch Linux works perfectly fine on this laptop.
+Believe it or not, Arch, Void, and Alpine all work perfectly fine on this laptop.
 Battery life on this laptop is actually amazing!
 I have used this laptop for hours at a time and haven't come close to draining the battery.
 Overall, I would give this laptop an 7.5/10, good, but could use some improvements.